tobyweston/radiate/README.md

 TeamCity build monitor.
 Run as a Windows **screensaver** or from the desktop.

 It will auto detect your TeamCity projects and aggregate the builds to an overall RED or GREEN.
-Job done but see [an introduction video](http://www.youtube.com/watch?v=uy5eP-1Pg3M) if you must.
+Have a look on YouTube for [an introduction video](http://www.youtube.com/watch?v=ZMQn-J435Lk).

 ![](grey-busy.png) ![](green-radial.png) ![](red-radial.png)